The humerus is the long bone in the upper arm. A humeral shaft fracture is a break in the long, narrow part of the bone.

 - Falling onto an outstretched hand

-You will be asked about your symptoms, medical history, and activities at the time of the injury.
-A physical exam will be done.
-Your arm will be examined.
+You will be asked about your symptoms, health history, and how the injury happened.
+An exam will be done.
+It will focus on your arm.

-Images will be taken of your arm to look for the fracture.
-This can be done with:
+Images will be taken of the arm.
+This can be done with x-rays.

 |The Bones of the Body|